India cannot fight coronavirus without taking into account its class and caste divisions

 Moreover, the government must defer the National Popultion Register – a humongous economic and political undertaking that will only take away attention from the Covid-19 crisis and increase person-to-person contact.
 Deferring it will not only quell anxieties, but also save resources required to fight the looming disaster.

 Viruses and bacteria do not discriminate, but society does.
 Societal structures shaped by oppressive structural forces of casteism, classism, communalism, elitism, and patriarchy render a certain section vulnerable.
 HIV disproportionately afflicts the socially marginalised injection drug users, commercial sex workers and homosexual men.
 Similarly, malaria kills geographically marginalised Adivasis and forest dwellers, and tuberculosis excessively plagues the economically marginalised.
 The spread of Covid-19 will be no different, but we have an opportunity to change this.
-If we want to avoid this pattern with Sars-CoV-2, the time to act is now.
+If we want to avoid this pattern with Covid-19, the time to act is now.

 Anup Agarwal is a doctor.
 Yogesh Jain is a public health physician at Jan Swasthya Sahyog, Bilaspur in Chhattisgarh.